 My parents, Clement and Geraldine, were also remarkable people.
 Dad led the fight to integrate his high school in rural Mercer County, Kentucky, in the 1950s—an unbelievably courageous act, especially in that part of the country at that time.
 He was a decorated Army veteran, who earned a Purple Heart and a Bronze Star for his service in Vietnam.
-Using his GI Bill money, he went to college and was the first electrical engineer to graduate from University of Kentucky.
+Using his GI Bill money, he went to college and was one of the first Black electrical engineers to graduate from University of Kentucky.
 Then he got an MBA from Xavier University.
 He designed aircraft engines and was an entrepreneur.
 Mom grew up picking cotton.
 She was the epitome of warmth, generosity and community, welcoming people to our home every Sunday after church.
 She worked tirelessly to help those in need find affordable housing through her job at the Cincinnati Metropolitan Housing Authority.

 Mom and Dad worked hard to provide a solid, safe middle class lifestyle for us, and they were so proud that they gave us more than they had growing up.
 They also taught my sisters and me about the honor and responsibility we have to give back—to do what we can to support and lift up others.
 They always gave whatever they could to those who needed help.
 They were the best role models a child could have, and I do my best every day to honor them and pass along those same values to Ava and Xavier.